octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 Christian Antognini in [Troubleshooting Oracle Performance](https://antognini.ch/top/)

-When bad things will happen in production (and they will), it will too late to realize you don't know what is actually happening.
+When bad things will happen in production (and they will), it will be too late to realize you don't know what is actually happening.
 From the project's onset, in the [walking skeleton](https://wiki.c2.com/?WalkingSkeleton) - the first time code is deployed on a remote environment, you should know which queries are under execution in the database.

 A native PG view does exactly that: [pg_stat_activity](https://www.postgresql.org/docs/current/monitoring-stats.html#MONITORING-PG-STAT-ACTIVITY-VIEW).
 It mentions which user is executing which query on which database, and the status of this query: is it waiting for the disk, is it waiting for a lock ?